 As a chef, people often ask me what I stock in my kitchen.
 In this chef’s gluten-free kitchen, I keep it simple.
 I’m not into fancy, expensive ingredients.
 Making flavorful food does not require anything complicated.
 Balancing flavors with fresh ingredients and seasoning is all you need!

 My kitchen essentials, in addition to some specific gluten-free items and the obvious oil, spices and seasonings, are ingredients that will allow me to make simple food that is still bursting with flavor.
 And none of it takes hours in the kitchen, I promise.

 Gluten-Free Pantry Essentials

 - Gluten-free flour blend – Having a good all purpose flour blend is essential to a gluten-free kitchen.
 Mixing up your own is really easy and runs probably half the cost of buying a ready-made one.
 Here’s a link to my post on how to make a gluten free flour blend.
-If you don’t mind the cost of a ready-made one, I prefer a flour blend with no xanthan gum.
+If you don’t mind the cost of a ready-made one, I prefer King Arthur Gluten-Free Measure for Measure Flour.

 - Xanthan gum – It helps gluten-free baked goods hold together.
 I like a flour blend without it so I can control how much goes into my recipe.
 I use about ½ tsp. per cup of flour in cakes and even less in cookies.
 You may cringe when you see how much it costs but, since you use very small amount, it will last a long time.